You can use Private Collect if we’ve:

 Your child support assessment, agreement or court order sets the payment amount.
 This might be per week, fortnight, month or year.

-If you have a court order or agreement, see if it sets any other rules about payments.
+If you have a court order or agreement, check if it sets any other payment rules.

 How often

-You need to agree if the payments will be either:
+You need to agree on how often the payments will be made.
+This can include:

 What payment method